The barium calculator on this website is intended to help clinicians prepare videofluoroscopy barium in a standardized way.

 If you are preparing barium stimuli in an off-label fashion, we would still strongly recommend that you use water as the liquid to which barium is added.
 Many barium sulfate powders include non barium ingredients that facilitate good suspension of the barium powder in a liquid medium.
 These ingredients may include gums or starches.
 Consequently, it is important to be aware that interactions may occur between the ingredients of barium sulfate powders and thickening agents in pre-thickened liquids, or between these ingredients and proteins or other components of liquids such as milk or nutritional supplements.
 These interactions may include further thickening or thinning, depending on the particular ingredients involved, and therefore introduce a risk that the flow properties of the barium that is used in an assessment may not match the flow properties of the liquids provided to patients on their diets.

 We strongly recommend that whenever you prepare liquid barium, you run a flow test to confirm the consistency of the product you have prepared.
-Instructions for the IDDSI Flow Test are outlined as part of the Barium Calculator instructions.
+IDDSI Flow Test instructions are included in the Barium Calculator instructions.